pydatalagos/project-ideas/README.md

 [GitHub Issues](https://guides.github.com/features/issues/) work just like any other commenting system on the Internet.
 To contribute and idea:

- - First, you'll need to [create an account](https://github.com/join).
+ - First, you'll need to [create a github account](https://github.com/join) if you dont already have one.
 Then you have two options:
  - Comment on an existing idea (a.k.a. "issue") Scroll through the
    [issues list](https://github.com/pydatalagos/project-ideas/issues)
    first to see if anyone's already thinking the same way!
 If you see an